expertskb/telegram_php/README.md

-Here's a README.md guide for your library:
+Here's an updated version of the README.md guide with additional information about the `setDebug()` method:

 ---